joinnextblock/observatory-website/index.md

 At the heart of the Observatory are two celestial bodies and a special astronomical event that mark the passage of time:

 - **The Moon**: Waxing and waning every 4,032 blocks (approximately one month in Bitcoin time), our virtual moon creates a lunar calendar that guides daily operations.
-Bitcoin's very first block (block 0) marks a full moon, and each cycle brings 13 named moons, from the Wolf Moon to the Blue Moon.
+Bitcoin's very first block (block 0) marks a full moon, and each cycle brings 13 named moons, from the Orange Moon to the Satoshi's Moon.

 - **The Sun**: Operating on a grander scale, our virtual sun completes its cycle every 210,000 blocks - exactly one Bitcoin "halving" period (approximately 4 years).
 During a halving, Bitcoin's block rewards are cut in half, making new bitcoin more scarce.
 This solar cycle creates our seasons, with each phase lasting 52,500 blocks.
 The halving events mark our spring equinoxes, creating a natural rhythm that has historically aligned with Bitcoin's price cycles.